WICG/turtledove/FLEDGE.md

 Protected Audience provides several interest group fields that can be used to report details about a bid.
 These fields needs to be jointly k-anonymous with the interest group owner, bidding script URL, and render URL to be provided to the reporting functions.
-Which of `selectableBuyerAndSellerReportingId`, `buyerAndSellerReportingId`, `buyerReportingId`, and the interest group name gets passed to `reportWin()` and `reportResult()` is determined by the browser with the following logic:
+Which of `selectableBuyerAndSellerReportingIds`, `buyerAndSellerReportingId`, `buyerReportingId`, and the interest group name gets passed to `reportWin()` and `reportResult()` is determined by the browser with the following logic:

 * If `selectableBuyerAndSellerReportingIds` defined in interest group: